Envadors/MSI-GF63-10SCSR-Hackintosh-MacOS-15-Sequoia/README.md

 - AirPlay: `iPad -> Mac` & `Mac -> TV`
 - Sidecar wired
 - Sidecar wireless with broadcom card only
+- Brightness
+- Bluetooth
 ### ❌️ What doesn't work
-- Bluetooth
-- FN Brightness Keys
-- Video output over USB-C
+- Video output over USB-C (Has Not Been Tested)
 - Apple Watch Unlock, Universal Control, Instant Hotspot with broadcom card
 - HDMI Since The Port Is Wired To NVIDIA.
 - NVIDIA Graphics Card As MacOS Never Nativity Supported It.
-- Screen Dark On Login Screen For 5 Minutes

 ### ⚠️ Known issues
 - Wireless sidecar may lag (tested with BCM94360NG & iPad 6 ios 15.1)

 ⚠️ You do not need to modify the EFI to get it to run!
-However if you also want to get icloud running you will need to generate a simbios for it which I listed the steps in  the bottom⚠️
+However if you also want to get icloud running you will need to generate a simbios for it which I listed the steps in  the bottom ⚠️

 ### 💻 My Hardware
 | Component       |  Brand/info                                                             |